7ashiorkor7/hidden-savings-risk-explorer/README.md

 * How do trends vary across different procurement units, sectors, and years?

 ## Tech Stack
-* Python – Data processing, analysis, and visualization.
+* Python & Pandas – Data processing, cleaning, and aggregation (~1.7M rows).
-* Pandas – Data manipulation and aggregation.
-* SQLite – Scalable storage for large datasets (~1.7M rows).
-* Matplotlib – Visualizations for trends and anomalies.
+* AWS S3 – Centralized storage for procurement CSV data; allows easy access and scalability.
-* Streamlit – Interactive dashboard for exploring top suppliers, categories, monthly trends, and hidden savings & risk indicators.
+* Streamlit & Plotly – Interactive dashboard with drill-downs: top suppliers, categories, monthly trends, spend volatility, and hidden savings/risk insights.

 ## Data Ingestion
 Spend analytics beings with a reliable data ingestion since scaling is dependent on that.
 I built a Python ETL that loads raw CSV data into a SQLite mini-warehouse.
 This ensured that the data can be queried repeatedly and efficiently.